 U.S. Mortality Rate of Mental Illness

-Suicide is a major public health concern, according to the NIMH, and is on the rise in certain groups.
+Suicide is a major public health concern, according to NIMH statistics, and is on the rise in certain groups.
 Here is what this looks like in the U.S., according to the CDC.

 - About 47,511 people died by suicide in the U.S. in 2019.